apb2006/basex-java-extras/readme.md

 # BaseX java Utils

-A collection of Java bindings
+Testbed for a collection of Java bindings for BaseX
+## installation
+copy `apbtest.jar` to the basex lib folder.
+Note: basex.exe on windows does not pickup additional jars use `bin/basexgui.bat`

 ##  setTimeout

-interupt execution after specified time

 ````xquery
  import module namespace test = 'org.apb.modules.TestModule';